Your expert guide to exploring Maya ruins in Yucatán

 🚾 🛍 🌮 💦

 📌 Chichén Itzá is both a UNESCO World Heritage Site and one of the seven modern wonders of the world.
 And yes, it’s stunning and really shouldn’t be missed.
-It’s one of the most visited sites on the whole Yucatán Peninsula for a reason.
+It’s one of the most visited sites on the whole Yucatán Peninsula for a good reason.

 Chichén Itzá was one of the most powerful Maya cities that ever existed.

-Top Tip: If you’re lucky enough to visit Chichen Itza on an equinox, be sure to take note of the snake shadow that appears to descend (or ascend) the 365 steps of El Castillo.
+Top Tip: If you’re lucky enough to visit Chichén Itzá on an equinox, be sure to take note of the snake shadow that appears to descend (or ascend) the 365 steps of El Castillo.

-Top Tips for Visiting Chichén Itzá
+Top tips for visiting Chichén Itzá

-⭐️ If you can, arrive early as Chichen Itza is never not busy.
+⭐️ If you can, arrive early as Chichén Itzá is never not busy.
 You’ll need to be prepared for crowds if you can’t get there early.

 ⭐️ Whether you visit Chichén Itzá as part of an organised tour or alone, do not forget to include a cenote swim in your day.